maubanel/UE5-Blueprints/dynamic-materials/README.md

 ##### `Step 3.`\|`ITB`|:small_blue_diamond: :small_blue_diamond: :small_blue_diamond:

+The nodes are a mess so clean them up so that you can properly represent the logic flow.
 Look for the parameter that adjusts the light color.
 Just before the **Emissive** color we have a **Vector Parameter** called **Light Color**.
 This is the color we want to change in code in the blueprint.
+Notice the space in the name - this is VERY important.

 ![look for light color](images/LightColorParameterRm4.png)